Credit Card Chargeback Rebuttal Letters: The Complete Merchant’s Guide

 Like other parts of the chargeback progress, the rules for evidence differ between card networks.
 Examples of what might be considered compelling evidence include:

 - Proof of delivery

 - Evidence the customer is satisfied with the purchase

 - Evidence the quality of the items or services was acceptable

 - Evidence the purchase was made by an authorized member of the cardholder's household

-As if that's not bad enough, merchants sending wrong, incomplete, or misleading information with the rebuttal letter can actually do more harm than good.
-Even outsourcing the task can be risky if you partner with the wrong service provider; some firms simply send automated details that can damage your reputation with the issuer.
+Sending wrong, incomplete, or misleading information with your chargeback rebuttal letter can do more harm than good.
+Even outsourcing the task can be risky if you partner with the wrong service provider.
+Some firms will address only the most obvious claims, while others simply send automated details that can damage your reputation with the issuer.

-In the end, what you don’t know can hurt you.
+In short: what you don’t know can hurt you.

 The right professional assistance ensures a higher net win rate without damaging your reputation or increasing risk.
 Chargebacks911® offers award-winning assistance with representment, rebuttal letter writing, and other post-transactional fraud needs.
 To find out more, contact us today.

 What is a chargeback rebuttal letter?